metrics-lab/metrics-lab.github.io/_pages/newmsm_guide.md

  - `--lambda` weights the contribution of the regulariser relative to the similarity force.
  - `--opt` selects the optimisation approach.
 Choice of: `AFFINE` or `DISCRETE` (default)
  - `--simval` selects the similarity measure for each stage of the registration.
-There is a choice of 1) SSD or 2) correlation (default).
-SSD is enforced for affine alignment.
+There is a choice of 1) SSD; 2) correlation (default) or 4) DICE overlap.
 For discrete optimisation we strongly recommend correlation for all datasets.
 The current implementations of SSD does not in general work well in the discrete case, and we do not advise using it.
  - `--it` controls the number of iterations at each resolution.
 In general affine registration will require in excess of 30 iterations.
 Discrete optimisation will converge after 5-10 iterations.
  - `--sigma_in` sets the input smoothing: this changes the smoothing kernel's standard deviation (default `--sigma_in=2,2,2`, but for very noisy data we suggest you smooth more)
  - `--sigma_ref` sets the reference smoothing: the values are equal to `sigma_in` by default, but you could smooth the reference less than the input if you are using an average template.